Mastering the Token Market

 While the token market is volatile, there are many different ways to manage risk.
 This piece lists some of the most important tips to set you up for long-term success.

 Token technology offers huge promise, but investing in tokens carries some risk.
-As tokens are still a young and experimental asset class, the token market can be volatile.
-The most successful token investors have considered strategies and take care to manage risk when participating in the token market.
-To help you on your journey to navigating the token universe, we’ve put together a list of 10 essential tips for managing market risk.
-Read it below.
+The token market can be volatile as tokens are still a young and experimental asset class.
+The most successful investors in tokens have always considered various strategies and taken measures to manage their risks effectively.
+To help you navigate the token universe, we’ve compiled a list of 10 essential tips for managing market risk.
+Read them below.

-As there’s a risk to investing in tokens, it’s not a good idea to put in more than you can afford to lose.
+As there’s a risk to investing in tokens, putting in more than you can afford to lose is not a good idea.
 Tokens are more volatile than other asset classes and can rapidly decline in value overnight.
-This means investing money that you need for living expenses is extremely risky.
+In other words, investing money you need for living expenses is extremely risky.

-You should only start to think about putting money into tokens if you know you can comfortably cover living expenses such as rent, groceries, and taxes.
+You should only consider putting money into tokens if you know you can comfortably cover living expenses such as rent, groceries, and taxes.
 Many experts also recommend putting aside an emergency fund to cover at least six months of living expenses before entering the token space.

 “Do your own research” or “DYOR” is one of the token community’s favourite mantras.
-It’s a simple principle that essentially says you should know what you’re buying if you enter the token market.
-Just as you’d be unlikely to buy a car without getting all of the details, you should understand the tokens you’re buying before you add them to your portfolio.
+It’s a simple principle that says you should know what you’re buying.
+Just as you’d be unlikely to buy a car without getting all the details, you should understand the tokens you’re buying before adding them to your portfolio.

-Once you learn about the power of token technology and why certain projects may have value, it becomes easier to succeed in the market.
-Price crashes are common in the token market, but surviving them is less demanding when you truly believe in the projects you invested in.
+Once you learn about what is a token, the power of token technology, and why certain projects may have value, it becomes easier to succeed in the market.
+Price crashes are common, but surviving them is less demanding when you genuinely believe in the projects you invested in.

 If you want to learn more about the token universe before you jump in, we can help.
 Make sure to check out the rest of our Learn Hub for in-depth token coverage, and then explore our token Cards and Collections via your token.com app.
 We’re here to guide you on your journey.

-Just as it’s important to research tokens before investing in any project, we also recommend starting slow.
+Just as it’s essential to research tokens before investing in any project, we also recommend starting slow.
 Tokenization is a decades-long movement that’s still in its early stages.
-Token technology is young and experimental, and we are still many years away from mass token adoption.
+Token technology is young and experimental, and we are still many years away from its mass adoption.
 That means there’s no rush to enter the market today.

 As the token movement is long, investing in the market can be compared to a marathon race.
 Participants who use up all their energy on the first mile are less likely to make it to the end, so it’s a good idea to keep a slow and steady pace.

-One strategy many token adopters use to get exposure to tokens is dollar-cost averaging, otherwise known as the “DCA method.”
+One strategy many token adopters use to get token exposure is dollar-cost averaging, also known as the “DCA method.”
 Dollar-cost averaging involves putting a set amount of funds into a token at regular intervals regardless of the price.
-For example, someone may put $50 into Bitcoin and Ethereum every week.
+For example, someone may put $50 into Bitcoin, Ethereum, and even MATIC tokens every week.
 This strategy is best suited to people who believe that tokens could grow in the long term.

-Bitcoin and Ethereum are the world’s two biggest token projects, and are widely seen as the least risky assets on the market.
-Both projects are well-established with significantly larger market capitalisations than other token projects, which means they tend to be less volatile.
+Bitcoin and Ethereum are the world’s two biggest token projects and are widely seen as the least risky assets on the market.
+Both projects are well-established, with significantly larger market capitalisations than others, which means they tend to be less volatile.
 For this reason, many token investors heavily weigh their portfolios towards BTC and ETH.

-While Bitcoin and Ethereum are seen as lower risk token projects, many token adopters choose to move along the risk curve by buying into less established projects.
-These projects tend to be more volatile as they have lower valuations, which means they have greater downside risk.
+While Bitcoin and Ethereum are seen as lower-risk projects, many token adopters choose to move along the risk curve by buying into less established projects like MATIC, the token from the Polygon network.
+Projects with lower valuations tend to be more volatile.
+For instance, the price of Matic has recently varied by 20% in two weeks, indicating greater downside risk.
 However, they can also offer more upside.

 While many tokens rise together when market sentiment is positive, less established projects are more likely to suffer in downtrends.
 That’s why experts recommend having a smaller weighting towards smaller tokens.

-Seasoned token users understand that embracing volatility is key to succeeding in the market.
+Seasoned investors understand that embracing volatility is key to succeeding in the market.
 They do not focus on short-term price movements.
-Instead, they look at how token technology could positively impact the world in the long term future.
+Instead, they look at how token technology could positively impact the world in the long term.
 Understanding the potential for tokens makes managing volatility easier.

-It’s important to know how to manage volatility to avoid making emotional decisions.
+It’s essential to know how to manage volatility to avoid making emotional decisions.
 Some people panic and rush to sell their holdings when token prices drop as they act on emotions.
-But selling on downturns is usually a bad strategy.
+But selling in downturns is usually a bad strategy.
 People who can manage volatility know this and avoid making hasty, irrational trading decisions.

-When learning how to manage volatility, understanding how tokens perform in the market is crucial.
-Generally, the smaller the token project, the more volatile the token will perform.
+When learning how to manage volatility, understanding what tokens are and how they perform in the market is crucial.
+Generally, the smaller the project, the more volatile its token will be.
 Anyone who buys into less established projects should be aware of the risks of dramatic price downturns.

 As token prices can significantly rise during bull markets, they attract interest and hype.
 But bull markets have historically been the worst time to invest in tokens, as prices often soar to record highs before crashing.